 In case of a financial downfall in the business the personal assets of the shareholders will not be claimed by the creditors.
 Ownership in the limited company can be easily transferred.
 The board is not personally responsible to company’s debts; unless there is a condition it guarantees the secured loan.
 Thus, the owners (shareholders) are legally responsible for its debts only to the extent of the amount of capital they invested.

-Based on structure there are different types of limited companies: Public Limited Company (Plc), Private Limited Company (Ltd),Company Limited by Guarantee, Limited Liability Company (LLP) and Unlimited Company (unltd), Community Interest Company present.
+Based on structure there are different types of limited companies: Public Limited Company (PLC), Private Limited Company (Ltd),Company Limited by Guarantee, Limited Liability Company (LLP) and Unlimited Company (UNLTD), Community Interest Company (CIC) present.

 Limited companies’ accounting process is complicated and quite different from other form of business enterprise.
 We can prepare final account for this type of business on client’s demand.

 Charity organisations are not-for-profit-making; their final accounts are prepared in different formats.
 Unlike profit-motivated companies, their yearly evaluation of a consolidated summary of a Cash Book takes place.
 All cash receipts are recorded on the debit side and all cash payments recorded on the credit side, if recorded, are analysed.
 Receipt and payment account is a basic tool for the charities Final Account.
 It is usually prepared at the end of the accounting period.
 Although donations received for charities usually are small, but they may be treated as income.
 Donations for specific purpose may be shown in liability of a Balance Sheet.